NicoloCavalli95horses/KMS-web-testing/02 Literature/papers/On model-based testing advanced GUIs.md

 As a consequence, the current GUI model-based testing approaches, which target event-based systems, show their limits when applied to test such new advanced GUIs.
 The work introduced in this paper establishes the following contributions:
 - a precise analysis of these limits (1)
-- a proposition to tackle the identified limits by leveraging the [[Malai]] GUI specification language and by proposing the concept of interaction-action-flow graph (2)
+- a proposition to tackle the identified limits by leveraging the [[Malai]] design pattern (2)
+- an introduction of the concept of interaction-action-flow graph (2)
 - feedback from two use cases
 - an industrial project and an open-source application, where the proposed approach has been applied.